Xphi310302/One-shot-learning-for-product/README.md

 ## Credits
 - This project utilizes the power of transfer learning and Siamese Neural Networks to achieve accurate product classification.
 - The base models used for feature extraction are provided by the Keras library.
-- The dataset used for training and testing is collected from
+- The dataset used for training and testing is collected from [Freiburg Groceries dataset](http://aisdatasets.informatik.uni-freiburg.de/freiburg_groceries_dataset/)